NotABotBot/ualbertabot/README.txt

 /**************************************
 *	How to Compile and Run
 ***************************************/
-Simply importing the porject in Visual Studio and compiling the project should be sufficient, there were no special requirements needed to run and compile during testing.
+Simply importing the project in Visual Studio and compiling the project is sufficient, there were no special requirements needed to run and compile during testing.

 /**************************************